Research fellowships in India: Jawaharlal Nehru Memorial Fund Scholarship

 Jawaharlal Nehru Memorial Fund Scholarships is another Ph.D scholarship available to Indian and students of Asian countries.
-The selected candidates are paid ₹18,000 every month to support their tution fees.
+The selected candidates are paid ₹18,000 every month to support their tuition fees.
 Contingency grand of ₹15,000 is also paid to these researchers annually.

 Physical Research Laboratory Junior Research Fellowship

 It is one of the top PhD scholarships in India for postgraduates in the field of physics and astronomy.
 It is exclusively for PhD research at Physical Research Laboratory (PRL) and provides monthly awards up to ₹35,000 per month.